flowdee/shorty/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Hey!
-I'm Shorty, a WordPress Shortcode Manager and your shortcode buddy.
+I'm Shorty, the WordPress Shortcode Manager and your shortcode buddy.

 == Description ==
 You want to create and reuse certain content on multiple pages?
 Give Shorty a try!